kevinakey/xm-labs-control-m-9/README.md

 **To install the integration service:**

-1. Copy all of the contents of the /components/integration-agent/ folder from the extracted integration archive to the <IAHOME>/controlm25 folder.
+1. Copy all of the contents of the /components/integration-agent/ folder from the extracted integration archive to the <IAHOME> folder.

 2. Open the IAConfig.xml file found in <IAHOME>/conf and add the following line to the “service-configs” section: <path>controlm25/controlm.xml</path>